Applying to the Kern Ministry Program

-Students who are interested in joining the Kern Ministry Program must complete an application process that is separate from applying to Indiana Wesleyan University.
+Students who are interested in joining the undergraduate portion of the Kern Ministry Program must complete an application process that is separate from applying to Indiana Wesleyan University.
 The Kern Program invites applications from: high school seniors, undergraduate transfer students, and current IWU undergraduates.

-Ten students will be selected as Kern Scholars from each new Kern cohort.
-Those students will receive a yearly scholarship in the spring which will go towards their summer courses as long as they maintain the Kern Scholar standards.
+Up to twenty students will be selected for each new Kern cohort.
+Those students will receive a yearly loan-grant which will help offset the costs of their summer courses as long as they maintain the Kern loan-grant standards (attending weekly cohort meetings, attending special Kern Ministry events, and keeping their GPA at or above 3.0.

-The application and interview process for the Kern Ministry Scholars is described below.
+The application and interview process for the Kern Ministry Program is described below.

 High school senior with at least one of the following: